mfdanieli/Classification-ML/README.md

 - Improve model accuracy using k-Fold Cross-Validation, for example.

-***Take a look at an app that I build, where you can input your own data and check in real time the chance to develop diabetes***
+***Take a look at an app that I build, where you can input your own data and check in real time the chance to develop diabetes:***

 [![Open in Streamlit](https://static.streamlit.io/badges/streamlit_badge_black_white.svg)](https://share.streamlit.io/mfdanieli/aplication-ml/main/KNN-diabetes-APP.py)

+COLCAR VIDEOZINHO GIF